 Funding may be utilized for implementation of additional projects within the respective levee district/parish.
 Expenditure forecast dependent on LAILD securing P1 Capital Outlay Funds for BA-0223 for FY 2025; GOMESA funding may also be utilized for implementation of Lower Lafitte Tidal Protection (BA-0226).

-Funding may be utilized for the implementation of any component of the Morganza to the Gulf hurricane protection system, including HNC Lock Complex (TE-0113).
-GOMESA funding in outlying years is contingent upon receipt of sufficient funding.
+Function (BA-0226).
+Function grave builtized for the implementation of any component of the Morganza to the Gulf hurricane protection system, including HNC Lock Complex (TE-0113) and additional program pump stations.
+Funding may be utilized for implementation of the UBBRR connector levee to the Morganza to the Gulf system.